Please send any questions left unanswered by this page to:

 A. New Morning’s expertise is in working with children ages birth – 18 and their families.
 We work with children who have been victims of child abuse, domestic violence, and/or bullying; youth facing challenges with substance use/abuse, adjustment difficulties, fears, stress, family conflict, poor school performance, depression, ADHD, questions about sexual identity and/or suicidal thoughts; and youth who have run away from home, are couch surfing, have been kicked out of their homes, and/or can no longer take the stress of living at home.
 Basically, whatever issues that a young person is struggling with, New Morning has professional support that can help unless in our professional opinion the child needs the support of more urgent psychiatric care.

 Q. Do you provide any services for adults?

-A. Generally, New Morning focuses it services on youth.
+A. Generally, New Morning focuses its services on youth.
 However, we know that sometimes parents need support too.
-New Morning helps new parents develop more close and effective bonds with their children and we also offer parenting classes for parents (Parent Project, Loving Solutions and Incredible Years).
+New Morning helps new parents develop more close and effective bonds with their children.
 We can also, in some cases, provide counseling for adults when they are the parent/guardian of a child living with them.
 If we cannot help, we will refer an adult to more appropriate resources in the community.